Mob Psycho 100 is a TV Tokyo and Netflix co-production from 2018 based on the Anime series of the same name.

 I checked out a couple of episodes of the original anime before reviewing the show.
 The anime was fast and busy for me, whereas the live-action was slower.

 The show might be more suitable to a younger audience but definitely over 18 since some of the content wasn’t children appropriate.
-The story was pretty much secure but very cartoonish.
+The story was pretty much secure but very cartoonist.
 Some of the humour in the show was very unique, especially from the Arataka Reigen and Takane Tsubomi characters whose performances I enjoyed very much.
 The structure of the show was unique too, quite a different feel to it and very cute in parts, I love the closing theme and how they had different versions of it.
 I was quite impressed by the dramatic scenes and acting from Mochizuki Ayumu who played Mob’s brother Ritsu.

 The special effects were of a much higher standard than I expected but some were a little old school compared to what we see in the US, Canada and UK.
 The physical effects, where people were thrown around the room crashing into furniture I thought was of a very high standard, they much have been very highly trained stunt people.